Murots/Workflow_ca/README.md

 # Workflow_ca

-In this task we are assigned to create a good workflow enviroment, adding formatting and issues hooks and also automatic testing by Jest and Cypress.
+In this task we are assigned to create a good workflow enviroment, adding formatting- and issues hooks and also automatic testing by Jest and Cypress.

 ### Installing